sarthakpati/OpenFederatedLearning/infosec_overview_for_fets.md

 * The PKI for FeTS is currently created specifically for FeTS using openssl tools.
 The team at UPenn acts as the certificate authority to verify each identity before signing.
 * Currently, the _collaborator_ polls the _aggregator_ at a fixed interval.
 We have had a request to enable client-side configuration of this interval and hope to support that feature soon.
 * Connection timeouts are set to gRPC defaults.
 * If the _aggregator_ is not available, the _collaborator_ will retry connections indefinitely.
-This is currently useful so that we can take the aggregator down for bugfixes without _collaborator_ processes crashing.
+This is currently useful so that we can take the aggregator down for bugfixes without _collaborator_ processes exiting.
 * Note that there is currently an issue with the library OS the _aggregator_ runs on that can cause TLS decryption failures on the _aggregator_.
 Currently, the _collaborator_ simply retries the message.
 We believe that the failure is in the network stack on the _aggregator_ and have alerted the developers of the library OS we use.

 #### Overview of Contents of Network Messages